-Dreamfeed is a term for when a feeding is given to your little one before your nap or sleep time.
-With a full tummy, your little one will sleep longer.
-Hence, practice Dreamfeed, especially at night before you sleep, so that you and your little one can sleep together, better, and longer.
+Dreamfeed is a term for when feeding is given to your baby before your nap or sleep time.
+With a full tummy, your baby will sleep longer.
+Hence, practice Dreamfeed, especially at night before you sleep, so that you and your baby can sleep together, better, and longer.

 Limit length of naptimes

-Little ones can’t differentiate between day and night.
+Babies can’t differentiate between day and night.
 This might confuse the adults’ biological clocks together with their daytime obligations, too.
-Try to shorten each naptime to less than 2 to 2.5 hours every day by gently waking up your little one for a feeding.
+Try to shorten each naptime to less than 2 to 2.5 hours every day by gently waking up your baby for a feeding.

-As a parent, juggling everything with your little one can get overwhelming.
+As a parent, juggling everything with your baby can get overwhelming.
 Accepting help from others might do you and your partner good, even if it is temporary.
-Accept help from your mother-in-law, mother, or anyone who offers to babysit your little one for a night or two.
-Make sure to properly recharge and rejuvenate when your little one is in the arms of a reliant family member or friend!
+Accept help from your mother-in-law, mother, or anyone who offers to babysit your baby for a night or two.
+Make sure to properly recharge and rejuvenate when your baby is in the arms of a reliant family member or friend!
 Remember, it takes a village!

 Stay Away from Technology & Caffeine